tokio-rs/axum/axum/src/docs/routing/with_state.md

 Provide the state for the router.
+This methods needs to be called last when building the router, or your code won't compile.

 ```rust
 use axum::{Router, routing::get, extract::State};